Snowflake Connector for Google Looker Studio

 In your query history, the queries from the connector will include this inner SELECT statement.

-Supported SQL Queries
+Supported SQL queries

 Only the SELECT, SHOW, and DESCRIBE SQL statements are supported.
-The connector only supports specifying a single SQL statement as the query.
-It does not support selecting tables and views from a list.
+The connector only supports specifying a single SQL statement as the query; it does not support selecting tables and views from a list.

 Limitations

-• Column headers (field names) must use ASCII characters only.
-Non-ASCII characters are not supported.
+• Column headers (field names) must use ASCII characters only; non-ASCII characters are not supported.

-• Pushdown filters are not supported for the SHOW and DESCRIBE statements and for DATE, TIME and TIMESTAMP columns.
+• Pushdown filters are not supported for the SHOW and DESCRIBE statements and for DATE, TIME, and TIMESTAMP columns.